 After gently spreading the eggs, cover the pond with thick nylon for at least 24 hours.

-Come back after 24 hours to check whether or not the fishes have hatched.
+Come back after 24 hours to check whether or not the fish have hatched.

 The hatched eggs fall from the net down to the bottom of the incubator (plastic pond or whatever you use to hatch) while the bad eggs turn white and stay on the net.

 You can still leave the net for like 30 hours but you need to check it regularly to avoid pollution.

 If the net is not removed on time and the water is polluted, it can cause the hatched eggs to die.

 Some people do not see the hatched fish early, it is normal.
-Such people can see the fishes at 72 hours when most of them would have started swimming in the water.
+Such people can see the fish at 72 hours when most of them would have started swimming in the water.